kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 I do this via a macOS Window Manager named [Mjolnir](https://github.com/sdegutis/mjolnir)—just don't ask me how to pronounce it!
-I have [mapped most keys to an application](https://github.com/kieran-bamforth/dotfiles/blob/master/.mjolnir/init.lua#L22-L40), and love being able to summon any app I want to the foreground with one keyboard shortcut.
+Here I have [mapped most keys to an application](https://github.com/kieran-bamforth/dotfiles/blob/master/.mjolnir/init.lua#L22-L40), and love being able to summon any app I want to the foreground with just _one_ keyboard shortcut.

 Also note in the same file, I use Mjolnir to [resize the foreground window to